-As discussed above, the spectrogram and phonetic feature representations are highly correlated with each other.
-As such, measures of how well each individual representation maps to the EEG (as in Fig. 2) are difficult to interpret in terms of multisensory effects at specific hierarchical levels.
-To pinpoint effects at each specific level, we need to identify the unique contributions of the spectrogram and the phonetic feature representations to the EEG data.
-To do this, we first regressed out the spectrogram representation from the EEG and then related the residual EEG to the phonetic features using CCA (Bednar and Lalor, 2020).
 This should isolate the unique contribution (if any) provided by the phonetic feature representation.
-Examining such a measure across our 2 conditions (clean speech and noisy speech) allowed us to test the hypothesis that multisensory integration effects should be particularly pronounced at the phonetic feature level for speech in noise.
+Examining such a measure across our two conditions (clean speech and noisy speech) allowed us to test the hypothesis that multisensory integration effects should be particularly pronounced at the phonetic feature level for speech in noise.
 We also performed a similar analysis for the spectrogram representation to test its unique contribution to the multisensory effect in quiet and noise.
 In this case, we regressed out the phonetic feature representation from the EEG and then related the residual EEG to the spectrogram using CCA.
 Again, we did this for both speech in quiet and speech in noise, to test for interaction effects on our multisensory integration measures between acoustic and articulatory representations and speech in quiet and noise.

-We limited our analysis here to the first canonical component due to its dominant role in the above results, as well as to the fact that it displays a greater consistency across subjects relative to the other components (please see next section of results and Fig. 6).
+We limited our analysis here to the first CC because of its dominant role in the above results, as well as to the fact that it displays a greater consistency across subjects relative to the other components (see below, Consistency of CCs across subjects).

 We found that multisensory gain at the level of acoustic processing (unique contribution from spectrogram) was significantly greater than zero for both clean speech and noisy speech (Fig. 4A).
-However, there was no difference in this measure between conditions (Fig 4B; p = 0.92), suggesting that multisensory integration at the earliest cortical stages was similar for speech in quiet and noise.
-Meanwhile, multisensory gain at the level of articulatory processing (unique contribution from phonetic features) was also significantly greater than zero for both clean speech and speech in noise (Fig 4C).
-Importantly however, in line with our original hypothesis, there was a significant difference in this measure between conditions, with MSI gain being larger for speech in noise than speech in quiet (p = 0.02).
-This supports the idea that, when speech is noisy, the impact of complementary visual articulatory information on phonetic feature encoding is specifically enhanced.
+However, there was no difference in this measure between conditions (Fig. 4B; p = 0.75), and so we cannot state whether multisensory integration at the earliest cortical stages differs for speech in quiet and noise.
+Meanwhile, multisensory gain at the level of articulatory processing (unique contribution from phonetic features) was also significantly greater than zero for both clean speech and speech in noise (Fig. 4C).
+Importantly however, in line with our original hypothesis, there was a significant difference in this measure between conditions, with MSI gain being larger for speech in noise than speech in quiet (Fig. 4D; p = 0.04).
+This supports the idea that, when speech is noisy, the impact of complementary visual articulatory information on phonetic feature encoding is enhanced.